• Skip to main content

 That is a good quality product, so if you have a good builder it would not be unusual for them to specify Avantech.
 But if you can, I would avoid these polyurethane glues.

-You can use plywood subfloor and decking and less potent subfloor glues like AFM Almighty or Lepage PL 400 which will work for most cases – talk to your builder about that.
+You can use a plywood subfloor and decking and less potent subfloor glues like AFM Almighty or Lepage PL 400 which will work for most cases – talk to your builder about that.

 Glue Down Flooring